PatrykKaminski98/FinalWorkshop/README.md

 `write-your-code-here`

-To use the version with email verification, you must set up the email configuration. the default configuration is for Gmail
+To use the version with email verification, you must set up the email configuration.
+The default configuration is for Gmail
 ![Example screenshot](./img/mailConfiguration.png)
 We can change it in class `src/main/java/pl/coderslab/account/email/MailConfiguration.java`